 Low-energy dog breeds are a great option for busy families and people that can’t exercise their dog for multiple hours each day - they also make for great couch buddies!
-If you’re looking for a low-energy large dog breed to match your low-energy lifestyle, the following 5 low-energy large dog breeds are worth considering:
+If you’re looking for a low-energy large dog breed to match your low-energy lifestyle.

 1. Saint Bernard